 “Are you crazy?
 No way.”

 We continued driving and came across a “Miradour” sign which means a lookout or viewpoint.
-At the top of the hill we found an intriguing building called Castelo Branco - White Castle, and it did indeed look like a small castle, quite different from all of the other buildings we’ve seen here.
+At the top of the hill we found an intriguing building called Castelo Branco - White Castle, and it did indeed look like a small castle, quite different from all the other buildings we’ve seen here.
 The wind was howling at the top of the hill, so we stayed just long enough to climb the tower and take some pictures from atop of the structure.
-I scrubbed the internet trying to find out what this tower was used for, but came up blank.
-There are many whale spotting towers scattered around the island but these are usually much closer to the ocean than this one, and have a very different look.
+I scrubbed the internet trying to find out what this tower was used for but came up blank.
+There are many whale spotting towers scattered around the island, but these are usually much closer to the ocean than this one and have a very different look.
 I asked the cousins too and they didn’t know anything about it.